srobo/kitbook/docs/competition/team-support/helpdesk.md

 ### Handling of requests for robot safety checks

 The robots require safety checking before they are allowed to compete in the competition.
 Teams will not be given their hi-viz vest until their robot has passed the safety check procedure.
-Helpdesk volunteers should direct teams enquiring about safety checks to the Health & Safety Coordinator (Scarzy).
+Helpdesk volunteers should direct teams enquiring about safety checks to the Health & Safety Coordinator.

 ### Handling of general robot development requests